Becka Knaak Success Story

-I have always been fortunate to have “good genes” – meaning a somewhat thin frame, like my mother, with the ability to lose a few pounds as needed through simple portion control.
+I have always been fortunate to have “good genes” – meaning a somewhat thin frame with the ability to lose a few pounds as needed through simple portion control.
 I hated exercise!

 However, I had been slowly putting on weight since I quit smoking on May 20, 2012.
 THEN, I turned 40 and my weight gain became more rapid.
 I panicked when I got on the scale and realized I was the same weight as I was right before giving birth to my youngest son… only I was NOT pregnant.
 I needed to do something, and fast!